lewagon/dotfiles/01-Ruby/06-Parsing/02-Numbers-and-Letters/README.md

 - How could you refactor your code to separate the responsabilities of each method ?

 ## Tips & Resources

 This challenge is deliberately not guided.
 Here are some elements that will help you

 * Write the pseudo code to figure out how to proceed before diving into the code
-* Read [word-reference documentation](http://www.wordreference.com/docs/api.aspx) to understand how this very simple api works and get a key for using it.
+* You can install the extension JSONView for [Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) or [Firefox](https://addons.mozilla.org/fr/firefox/addon/jsonview/) to help you read a JSON rendered by an API.
 * Use the `open-uri` package from ruby standard library to make HTTP requests to this API and get the JSON result.
 Use the `json` package to parse returned JSON files.
 * For testing the grid inclusion, make use of `Enumerable#all?`
 * The API key we are going to use is `80143`.
 Hence the URL to query word reference database is: `"http://api.wordreference.com/0.8/80143/json/enfr/#{search_term}";`